geez0219/website-ng/src/assets/branches/r1.0/api/xai/SaliencyNet.md

 get_integrated_masks(self, batch:Dict[str, Any], nsamples:int=25) -> Dict[str, Union[~Tensor, numpy.ndarray]]
 ```
 Generates integrated greyscale saliency mask(s) from a given `batch` of data.

-* **See https** : //arxiv.org/abs/1703.01365 for background on the IntegratedGradient method.
+See https://arxiv.org/abs/1703.01365 for background on the IntegratedGradient method.

 #### Args: